dcodesdev/rustfinity.com/challenges/maze-solver/description.md

 - You can only move **up, down, left, or right**.
 - Implement the function using appropriate control flow constructs **(loops, conditionals, and/or recursion)**.
 - Ensure your solution **handles edge cases**, such as no available path or mazes with various sizes.
+- If the maze is a dead-end, return an empty vector.
+- If the maze has multiple solutions, return the shortest path.

 ## Example